 During the stay at the U.S. institution, the grantee conducts lectures and performs other engagements agreed upon with the host institution and, optionally, his/her own research project.
 Polish grantees are either named specifically by the host institution or selected through a recruitment process administered by CIES/U.S. Department of State and the Fulbright Commission.

 Priority is given to host institutions that are minority-serving institutions, community colleges, and liberal arts colleges located in rural areas.

 The competition is closed.
 Please refer to the Polish version of this page for more details.

 Individuals eligible to apply:

-- Are employed as lecturers or researchers and lecturers in higher education institutions, research institutes, Polish Academy of Science units, international scientific institutes or other scientific units in Poland
+- Are employed as researchers and/or lecturers in higher education institutions, research institutes, Polish Academy of Science units, international scientific institutes, or other scientific units in Poland.

 The rules of the competition, formal criteria and requirements may be subject to change by CIES/U.S. Department of State; the Fulbright Commission is obliged to accept and enforce such changes.